nocomplexity/SecurityArchitecture/bio.md

 ## The initial authors

-The initial authors of the first release are:
+The initial authors that started this project in 2015 are:

  **Asim Jahan**